Note: This page contains affiliate links.

 MeetEdgar is an incredibly powerful social media scheduler.
 MeetEdgar is a simple and efficient way to schedule your posts on Twitter, Facebook, or LinkedIn.
 I have all of my blog posts broken down by category and scheduled to be sent out.

-It’s a never-ending cycle of content for your social media channels that randomly rotates the blog posts that you have scheduled.
+It’s a never-ending cycle of content for your social media channels that randomly rotate the blog posts you have scheduled.
 So, you’ll never run out of things for your audiences to read and share on social media.

 Tailwind for Pinterest and Instagram